Synobsys/synobsys.github.io/how-to/how-to-add-an-entity-to-your-module.md

 ## Rename the NaturalKey attribute

+A natural key (also known as business key or domain key) is a type of unique key in a database formed of attributes that exist and are used in the external world outside the database (i.e. in the business domain or domain of discourse).
+In the relational model of data, a natural key is a super key and is therefore a functional determinant for all attributes in a relation.
+From [Wikipedia: Natural Key]

 1. Designate a meaningful name to the Natural Key for your entity and using (Ctrl + R) find string "NaturalKey"and replace all occurrences with that name.
 1. Fix the errors one by one by clicking on each of them
 1. When done, check all the TBD (To Be Done) items (shown as warnings in the TrueChange tab) and remove them when OK